 What makes Harris a particularly polarizing figure is that he refuses to say that all religious doctrine is either equally good or equally flawed.
 This is where his points become very nuanced, and to many, offensive.
 Where others might say it is the reader and not the book that brings violence or misconduct into a religion, Harris would say that doctrine matters quite a lot, especially when examining issues such as terrorism.

-It is also much more socially difficult to criticize some religions compared to others.
-In today’s political climate where Trump-types are calling for the deportation of Muslims, and the Muslim community at large is rightfully fed up with being constantly labelled as terrorists, Harris has often been unfairly grouped in with anti-Muslim declarations made by fundamentalist Christians and far right Republicans.
-This is ironic, given that besides being an atheist, Harris has argued that absent fair and secular criticism of all religions, Islam included, we are left only with the intolerant islamaphobia that many among America’s religious right are actively encouraging.
+Currently, it is also much more socially difficult to criticize some religions compared to others.
+In today’s political climate where Trump-types are calling for the deportation of Muslims, and the Muslim community at large is rightfully fed up with being constantly labelled as terrorists, Harris’s words have often been unfairly grouped among explicitly anti-Muslim declarations made by fundamentalist Christians and far right Republicans.
+This is ironic, given that besides being an atheist, Harris has argued that absent fair and secular criticism of all religions, Islam included, it leaves a vacuum in dialogue that members of the far right are all too eager to fill.
 To Harris, right wing intolerance has flourished because it has taken over an issue that could’ve been better contextualized by the left, but wasn’t due to a fear among liberals of appearing intolerant towards other cultures.

 Not wanting to encourage intolerance, however, is of course a legitimate concern.
-Everywhere from Paris to North Carolina we have seen hate crimes carried out by people so barbarically simple-minded that they see violently attacking anybody who is Muslim as some kind of anti-terrorist vigilante heroism.
-People on the left are not flawed in their worry about encouraging such intolerance.
-Still, the more fundamental problem (I think) is the inability of people on both the left and the right to differentiate the nuanced arguments of people like Sam Harris from the duality that permeates mainstream discussions of civic issues.
+Everywhere from Paris to North Carolina we have seen hate crimes carried out by people so barbarically simple-minded that they see violently attacking anybody who is Muslim as vigilante heroism.
+People on the left are not flawed in their worry about this sort of intolerance spreading.
+Still, the more fundamental problem is the inability of people on both the left and the right to differentiate the nuanced arguments of people like Sam Harris from the duality that permeates mainstream discussions of civic issues.
 You need not agree with Sam Harris about anything, religion or otherwise, but he is clearly a rational person making consistent arguments.
 To to make personal claims about him, either distortedly negative or positive, is to ignore the relevant complexity of the issues that this person is trying to address.
 And reimagining single statements out of context is a seductive opportunity in the Internet age…

 The Need for Nuance